System Behaviour Description Language

 The above example will include, in the description of ‘some_requirement’ the description of the other named element.
 This works for all properties of all elements.

-Application to embedded definitions
+Coupling to embedded definitions

 Directives permit the coupling of SBDL definitions to artifacts of the containing environment/language.
 In the case of the example definition embedded into a C++ file, the coupling might be as follows: